jrdnh/respread/docs/user_guide/navigating_nodes.rst

         ├── cogs
         └── other_expenses

 However, it might be better to include operating expenses as just one component of total expenses.
-For example, we might want to include interest expense in addition to operating expenses.
+For example, we might want to include interest expense (a non-operating expense) in addition to operating expenses.

 ::